Venkateshwaran-Sivaramakrishnan/ML-Placement-Initialization/README.md

 Ensure you have [docker](https://www.docker.com/).
 This will allow you to run the OpenROAD side of things for the flow.

-These scripts have only been tested on Linux systems.
+These scripts have been extensively tested on Linux systems and, to a limited extent, on WSL.

-Please use WSL if on Windows.
+Please refer to this [docker desktop on WSL installation guide](https://github.com/VenkateshwaranSivaramakrishnan/ML-Based-Placement-Initialization/blob/main/WSL%20%7C%20Docker%20Desktop%20Installation%20Guide.md) for Windows.

 MacOS might work but hasn't been rigorously tested.

 ---